Recycling and reuse

 - Steel’s magnetic properties mean that it can be efficiently segregated from mixed waste streams.

 Steel is available in thousands of different compositions (grades), each tailored to specific applications in sectors as diverse as packaging, engineering, white goods, vehicles and construction.
-Construction is the largest market sector for steel in the UK accounting for around one third of consumption.
+Construction is the largest market sector for steel in the UK accounting for around one third of steel consumption.
 This versatility promotes recycling since steel scrap can be blended, through the recycling process, to produce different types of steel (different grades and products) as demand dictates.
 For example, steel from redundant industrial machinery can be recycled into more contemporary products such as cars or white goods which, in turn, can be recycled into new, maybe as yet undiscovered, applications in the future.
 A case study on this involving the Teesside Meltshop at Lackenby can be accessed here.

 Steel products in-use today all contain a proportion of recycled steel from previous incarnations.
 This can be one or many previous uses.
-Originally this ‘recycled’ steel was produced from iron ore and therefore how the initial impacts of primary production, are shared over subsequent uses of the same material is an important question in quantifying its whole life environmental impacts.
+Originally all ‘recycled’ steel was produced from iron ore and therefore how the initial impacts of primary production, are shared over subsequent uses of the same material is an important question in quantifying its whole life environmental impacts.

 As long as recycling continues therefore, the life of a steel product is, in effect, infinite and individual incarnations or uses of a steel product, are merely parts of the larger life cycle of the material.
 By considering the environmental impact of these intermediate lifecycle stages in isolation, an incomplete, ‘snap-shot’ of the overall impact is obtained.
 For example, by only considering the recycling step but excluding the initial, generally larger, impact from the initial primary production.

-This is illustrated in the figure below which shows the environmental impact of a hypothetical metal product over five life cycles or recycling steps.
+This is illustrated in the figure (right) which shows the environmental impact of a hypothetical metal product over five life cycles or five recycling steps.
 The environmental impact of the first or primary production process is 10 units and the impact of the secondary or subsequent process, i.e. the recycling process, is 3 units.
 A 100% recycling rate is assumed for simplicity.
 Note that for structural steel this is a realistic assumption see results from a recent survey.